Amarthgul/stickerAndEmoteModifier/discordEmotes/README.md

 # Resizing images for Dicsord emotes

-By deafult, this script copies all image with files with extension `.jpg` and `.png`, resize them into `128x128` images and stores the output images in a new folder.
+By deafult, this script copies all `.jpg` and `.png` images, resizes them into `128x128` and stores the output images in a new folder.

 Discord stated that emotes uploaded must: